 Now your turn

 What niche are you in?
 How did you figure out which niche to go into?
-IS that the right niche?
-Is sit profitable or do you think you need to change to a different and perhaps more profitable niche?
+Is that the right niche?
+Is it a profitable niche or do you think you need to change to a different and perhaps more profitable niche?
+How do you know what type of blogs make the most money?